rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

 * :ref:`Troubleshoot agent configuration with YAML files <troubleshoot-agent-configuration-with-YAML>`

-The server-side monitoring configuration is a new method that enables you to easily configure Cloud Monitoring on the server that you want to monitor.
+The server-side monitoring configuration is a new method that enables you to easily configure Rackspace Monitoring on the server that you want to monitor.
 It is especially useful in conjunction with automation tools or when dealing with duplicate servers.
 Automation tools like Chef, Puppet, and Ansible can maintain a repository of configuration files to